Gigapixel 8: Image upscaling from the future

 Put simply, Gigapixel creates larger, higher resolution images from smaller ones.
 It includes advanced AI tools to remove noise, boost sharpness and clarity, rebuild detail and texture, and reconstruct facial features.
 The software is ideal for upscaling all types of images, from high quality shots captured using the latest digital cameras, to small, low res images, as well as illustrations and artwork.

 The latest version of the app, version 8, goes further into generative AI with two new upscaling models: "Recovery" (introduced in version 7.1), and "Redefine".
 These models use sophisticated machine learning to generate new images from smaller ones, with options to dial up or down creative interpretation.
-Topaz is also introducing in this version a new "Cloud Rendering" service that allows users to offload image processing from their local computers to Topaz's faster cloud-based rendering hardware.
+Topaz is also introducing in this version their new "Cloud Rendering" service that allows users to offload processing from their local computers to Topaz's faster cloud-based rendering hardware.

 In this review, I'll share with you my experience using Gigapixel 8, and whether I think the software is worth buying.
 If you'd like to go ahead and download a free trial of Gigapixel 8 while reading this, click the button below.